 Page

 Trustees' report 1 - 5

 Independent examiner's report 6

 Statement of financial activities 7

 Balance sheet 8

-Notes to the financial statements 9 - 16
+Notes to the financial statements 9 - 15

-The Trustees present their report and the financial statements for the year ended 31 March 2022.
+The Trustees present their report and financial statements for the year ended 31 March 2023.

-The Trustees, who are also Directors of El Shaddai Charitable Trust Ltd UK (This document will abbreviate to ESCT UK and ESCT India) for the purposes of company law and are responsible for preparing the Trustees' Annual Report and the financial statements in accordance with applicable law and United Kingdom Generally Accepted Accounting.
+The Trustees, who are also Directors of El Shaddai Charitable Trust Ltd , UK company no: 03646579 , charity number 1076768 (This document will abbreviate the UK entity to ESCT UK and abbreviate the India Charity : El Shaddai Charitable Trust, Charity No 9/IV/1, to ESCT India) for the purposes of company law, are responsible for preparing the Trustees' Annual Report and the financial statements in accordance with applicable law and United Kingdom Generally Accepted Accounting.
 In preparing the financial statements the Trustees should:

-- select suitable accounting policies and apply them consistently;

-- make judgements and estimates that are reasonable and prudent;

-- prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable company will continue in operation.
+- select suitable accounting policies and apply them consistently; - make judgements and estimates that are reasonable and prudent; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable company will continue in operation.

-The Trustees are responsible for keeping proper accounting records, which disclose with reasonable accuracy at any time the financial position of the charitable company and which enables them to ensure that the financial statements comply with the Companies Act 2006.
+The Trustees are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the charitable company and which enable them to ensure that the financial statements comply with the Companies Act 2006.

 They are also responsible for safeguarding the assets of the charitable company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The accounts have been prepared in accordance with the accounting policies set out in note 1 to the accounts and comply with the Charity's governing document, the Companies Act 2006 and 'Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102)' (as amended for accounting periods commencing from 1 January 2016).
+The accounts have been prepared in accordance with the accounting policies set out in note 1 to the accounts and comply with the Charity's governing document, the Companies Act 2006 and "Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102)" (as amended for accounting periods commencing from 1 January 2016)